pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 - Documentation misleads completion of work (-10%)
   - You may document what should be done / happen, but you must also document what is not working
   and your troubleshooting so far
-- No citations of referenced material (-10%)
+- [ ] No citations of referenced material
+> [!WARNING]
-  - May result in Academic Integrity Violation with a penalty of a 0 on the project
+> May result in Academic Integrity Violation with a penalty of a 0 on the project